yuwen41200/lamp-deploy/README.md

     * Java Runtime Environment

-_All functionality is written in Java, so it is unnecessary to install anything else._
+> All functionality is written in Java, so it is unnecessary to install anything else.

 + Your production server should have:

     * MySQL Server
     * SSH Server

-_Despite the name, it should be compatible with many other server platforms._
+> Despite the name, *LAMP Deployment Tool* should be compatible with many other server platforms.

 ## License ##